aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 ### Dynamic Provisioning

-Dynamic Provisioning of volumes is supported for both, driver and executors for EMR versions >= 6.3.0
+Dynamic Provisioning PVC/Volumes is supported for both Spark driver and executors for EMR versions >= 6.3.0.

 #### EKS Admin Tasks

-Create an new EBS Storage Class or use an existing one:
+Create a new "gp3" EBS Storage Class or use an existing one:

 ```
 cat >demo-gp3-sc.yaml << EOF